In 2012, I purchased David Icke’s book “Remember Who You Are“: Remember Where You Are and Where You Come from.

-I wanted to explore his insights on the planet Saturn and its impact on our perception of reality.
+I wanted to explore his insights into Saturn and its impact on our perception of reality.

 David Icke has been a trailblazer for more than two decades.